poloclub/ganlab/README.md

 ## Development

-This section describes how you can interactively develop GAN Lab.
+This section describes how you can develop GAN Lab.

 ### Install Dependencies